SlyCooperReloadCoded/esgc_ps2_hostfs_db/full_hostfs_patches/jimmy_neutron_aott(SLUS-20887)/readme.md

 Note that some people report that the patch doesn't work on case-sensitive filesystems as well as certain BIOS revisions, yet others, myself included, can't reproduce these issues.

+UPDATE (4/15/2026): A flaw in the included "Skippable Cutscenes" patch was discovered where it softlocks the game upon making an Invention or Super Invention, as well as skipping some cutscenes automatically.
+I'll remove this warning when (and if) a new fixed version is created.

 Credit goes to modeco80 for reverse-engineering this title and finding a leftover native Host Filesystem reading mode.